 ROP project 4

-Welcome to our Retinopathy of Prematurity (ROP) project, where your support can change the lives of premature babies in Vietnam’s less-developed provinces.
-Every donation you make is more than just a contribution; it’s a lifeline for infants who desperately need our help.
-By donating, you can help us purchase two essential digital retinal cameras, enabling us to screen the eyes of these precious little ones and provide timely interventions that can safeguard their vision and future.
+Welcome to our Retinopathy of Prematurity (ROP) project, where your support transforms the lives of premature babies in Vietnam’s underserved provinces.
+Your donation is more than a gift—it’s a lifeline.
+Help us purchase two vital retinal cameras to screen these fragile infants, ensuring timely care that protects their vision and future.
 Please specify “ROP CAMERA DONATION” to ensure your support reaches those in need.

 ROP project 4